JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Return profiles if user selects people #DONE
 - If the query starts with @ then show profiles first but still show posts afterwards #DONE
 - Search by hashtags #DONE
-- First user photo is squished
+- First user photo is squished #DONE Added css w and h just like on the profile page
-- Suggested search queries
+- Suggested search queries #DONE Css is done, let us handle the logic
+- Create a new User card only for the search inputs
+- When typing a query, it should show possible trends or users

 ## Messaging
 - Separate page where users can message each other